MAGBOY/legal/privacy.md

 ### Cookies

 A cookie is a string of information that a website stores on a visitor's computer, and that the visitor's browser provides to the website each time the visitor returns.
 The Changelog uses cookies to help The Changelog identify and track visitors, their usage of The Changelog website, and their website access preferences.
-The Changelog visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using The Changelog's websites, with the drawback that certain features of The Changelog's websites may not function properly without the aid of cookies.
+The Changelog visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using The Changelog's websites, with the drawback that certain features of our website may not function properly without the aid of cookies.

 ### Business Transfers

 If The Changelog, or substantially all of its assets were acquired, or in the unlikely event that The Changelog goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of The Changelog may continue to use your personal information as set forth in this policy.

-### Ads
+### Ads and Sponsorships

-Ads appearing on any of our websites may be delivered to users by advertising partners, who may set cookies.
+Ads and Sponsorships appearing on The Changelog may be delivered to users by advertising partners, who may set cookies.
 These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
 This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
 This Privacy Policy covers the use of cookies by The Changelog and does not cover the use of cookies by any advertisers.

 ### Privacy Policy Changes

-Although most changes are likely to be minor, The Changelog may change its Privacy Policy from time to time, and in The Changelog's sole discretion.
-The Changelog encourages visitors to frequently check this page for any changes to its Privacy Policy.
-If you have a The Changelog.com account, you should also check your The Changelog dashboard for alerts to these changes.
+Although most changes are likely to be minor, we may change our Privacy Policy from time to time, and in our sole discretion.
+We encourage our visitors to [watch this repository on GitHub](https://github.com/thechangelog/legal) to track changes to [this document, our Privacy Policy](https://github.com/thechangelog/legal/blob/master/privacy.md).
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.